1974 Cincinnati tornado: Tornado summary

 The Sayler Park tornado was among a series of tornadoes that earlier struck portions of southern Indiana from north of Brandenburg, Kentucky, into southwest Ohio.
 This tornado was witnessed on television by thousands of people, as WCPO aired the tornado live during special news coverage of the tornadoes.
 It was also noted for the rarity in that its path was in parts of three states.
 It began shortly before 4:30 pm CDT or 5:30 pm EDT in southeastern Indiana in Ohio County north of Rising Sun near the Ohio River.
 It then traveled through Boone County, Kentucky, producing F4 damage in the Taylorsport area before crossing the Ohio River a second time into Ohio.
 Here, the tornado reached F5 intensity as it slammed into Sayler Park.

 The first area of town hit was the Morehead Marina, where numerous boats were thrown and destroyed.
 A large floating restaurant barge at this location was lifted, ripped from its moorings, and flipped by the tornado.
 It was later recovered several miles downstream.
 A nearby house was lifted from its foundation and thrown into the river.

 At a further inland area of Sayler Park, the tornado maintained F5 intensity as numerous homes were swept away at a hilly area near a lake, with only bare slabs remaining.
 NWS surveyors noted that a pickup truck in this area was carried a half block over the roofs of five homes before being smashed to the ground.
 The tornado weakened somewhat as it continued northeastward, passing through multiple Cincinnati neighborhoods and destroying numerous homes.
 Some of the worst affected areas were Bridgetown, Mack, Dent and Delhi.
 Damage in Delhi was rated as high as F4.
-The tornado took six lives lives and injured 210, with 190 of the injuries occurring in Hamilton County.
+The tornado took six lives and injured 210, with 190 of the injuries occurring in Hamilton County.
 It was considered the most-photographed tornado of the outbreak, and tracked a total of 21 mi miles.

 This tornado dissipated west of White Oak, but the same thunderstorm activity was responsible for two other tornado touchdowns in the Lebanon and Mason areas.
 The Mason tornado, which started in the northern Cincinnati subdivisions of Arlington Heights and Elmwood Place, was rated F4 and took two lives, while the Warren County tornado was rated an F2 and injured 10.